 Dr Shin is an experienced cataract and refractive surgeon.
-He set up a state-of-the-art cataract and refractive suite in Ipoh, and has performed more than 30,000 cataract, refractive, eyelid and glaucoma surgeries to-date.
+He set up a state-of-art cataract and refractive suite in Ipoh, and is skilled in performing cataract, refractive, eyelid and glaucoma surgeries.

 Dr Shin graduated with a Bachelor of Medicine and Surgery (MBBS) from the prestigious University Malaya in 2000 and Master of Ophthalmology (MMED OPH UM/distinction) from University Malaya in 2009.